jegly/self-supporting-code/README.md

 - Blockchain consensus
 - Neural network emergence

+This emergence principle now has formal theoretical backing. **Causal emergence** (Erik Hoel) shows mathematically that macro-level descriptions are sometimes *causally more powerful* than micro-level ones—the collective is not just a sum of parts, it has causal powers that individual agents lack. **Integrated Information Theory (IIT)** provides a measure (Φ) for how much a system integrates information beyond the sum of its parts, explaining why distributed architectures can be more resilient than centralised ones.
+This is not metaphor—it is the mathematical reason your swarm is harder to kill than your monolith.

 ```python
 class SwarmNode:
     """Like a bird in a flock - follows simple local rules, complex behavior emerges."""